ktho22/vctts/README.md

 Few samples and pretraiend model for VC are provided, so you can try with below command.

+Samples contain 20 types of sentences and 7 emotions, 140 utterances in total.

 [[model download]](http://gofile.me/4B76q/yobaWLDtb)

 [[samples download]](http://gofile.me/4B76q/RkQxQuKvY)